If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Ladybugs, especially their larvae, control aphids very well.
 Nematodes are great for controlling many unwanted pests including lawn grubs and Japanese beetles among others.
-Nosema Locustae fungal spores on wheat seeds is a reliable control for grasshoppers.
-Wasps are effective against pests not limited to aphids, whiteflies, scale and caterpillars of many insects.
+Nosema Locustae fungal spores on wheat seeds are a reliable control for grasshoppers.
+Wasps are effective against pests not limited to aphids, whiteflies, scales and caterpillars of many insects.

 Planting native plants in your garden or farmland provides habitation for native pest controllers such as birds and beneficial insects.

 3. Microbial Pesticides, Botanical Pesticides and Biopesticides

 Botanical insecticides e.g. Rotenone, Sabadilla, Pyrethrum, Chrysanthemum, Neem, and Ryania, are rapidly broken down and have rapid action.
 Additionally, they have low toxicity to plants and mammals.
 They, unfortunately, require precise timing and frequent application.
 Natural homemade fungicides are great for control of black spots on roses, mildew, rust, and blight on tomatoes.